The Explora’s compete at Ancient Olympia Greece

 We then head over to the area where we could wrestle, but we decline on this event.
 No javelin or discus throwing either.

-But we decide to try the pillar weight lifting as a team event.
+But we decided to try the pillar weightlifting as a team event.
 Not so easy, we decide.